Robinson Crusoe Island

-Robinson Crusoe Island has one endemic plant family, Lactoridaceae.
-The Magellanic penguin is also found there.
-The Juan Fernández firecrown is an endemic and critically endangered red hummingbird, which is best known for its needle-fine black beak and silken feather coverage.
-The Masatierra petrel is named after the island's former name.
-The island (along with neighbouring Santa Clara) has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Masatierra petrels, pink-footed shearwaters, Juan Fernandez firecrowns and Juan Fernandez tit-tyrants.

 History

 The island was first named Juan Fernandez Island after Juan Fernández, a Spanish sea captain and explorer who was the first to land there in 1574.
 It was also known as Más a Tierra.
 There is no evidence of an earlier discovery either by Polynesians, despite the proximity to Easter Island, or by Native Americans.

 From 1681 to 1684, a Miskito man known as Will was marooned on the island.
 Twenty years later, in 1704, the sailor Alexander Selkirk was also marooned there, living in solitude for four years and four months.
 Selkirk had been gravely concerned about the seaworthiness of his ship, Cinque Ports (which ended up sinking very shortly after), and declared his wish to be left on the island during a mid-voyage restocking stop.
 His captain, Thomas Stradling, a colleague on the voyage of privateer and explorer William Dampier, was tired of his dissent and obliged.
 All Selkirk had left with him was a musket, gunpowder, carpenter's tools, a knife, a Bible, and some clothing.
 The story of Selkirk's rescue is included in the 1712 book A Voyage to the South Sea, and Round the World by Edward Cooke.

 In an 1840 narrative, Two Years Before the Mast, Richard Henry Dana Jr. described the port of Juan Fernandez as a young prison colony.
 The penal institution was soon abandoned and the island again uninhabited before a permanent colony was eventually established in the latter part of the 19th century.
 Joshua Slocum visited the island between 26 April and 5 May 1896, during his solo global circumnavigation on the sloop Spray.
 The island and its 45 inhabitants are referred to in detail in Slocum's memoir, Sailing Alone Around the World.